will-wow/knit/README.md

 - :float
 - :boolean
 - :any (to not try to convert the value, even if it's a map of string keys)

+### Enums
+To define an enum, pass a tuple with `:enum` as the first item and a keyword list of `final_value: "input_value"`.
+Note that the input value can be a string or a number or whatever.

 ### Nested Structs
 To populate a nested struct, define a Knit module for the child, then add the